-- 2.17 Eighteen providers qualified for Growth based on the published criteria as per the Performance Management Framework 22-23. - 2.18 CA officers are working with providers to improve the visibility and accessibility of AEB provision, and information available to residents.
-An interactive map is under development, which will be hosted on the FutureGoals site to be used by front line staff to help potential learners understand and navigate the offer available to them. - 2.19 In the first instance, the map will include all locations that AEB funded courses take place in 22/23, both those that are planned and those that have started and completed.
-Data collected shows that AEB can currently be accessed at 460 different delivery locations across West Yorkshire.
-Future developments of the map aim to provide the ability to filter by subject, geography and provider. - 2.20 Feedback from providers on the initial impact and uptake on the new flexibilities is positive, although more will be seen as they 'bed in'.
-Early signs of positive intervention can be seen in the data, e.g. the digital entitlement was accessed by 716 people in the whole of 2021/22, however 500 learners have already enrolled in the only the first quarter of 2022/23.
-We will continue to monitor and analyse the impact of the range flexibilities. - 2.21 The Free Courses for Jobs delegated fund remains challenging to deliver, and additional procurement is likely in the new year to maximise utilisation.
+- 2.13 We have seen a positive uptake in delivery at the start of 2022/23.
+The impact of the pandemic on learner confidence and enrolments seems to be reducing, with most providers ahead of their delivery profiles. - 2.14 Feedback from providers on the initial impact and uptake on the new flexibilities is positive, although more will be seen as they 'bed in'.
+Early signs of positive intervention can be seen in the data, e.g. the substantial increase in the update of the digital entitlement.
+We will continue to monitor and analyse the impact of the range flexibilities. - 2.15 The Free Courses for Jobs delegated fund remains challenging to deliver, and additional procurement is likely in the new year to maximise utilisation.
 There has, however, been an increase in uptake.
-Current activity is already forecast to exceed the funding value utilised in 2021/22, taking into account the enrolment from only the first 4 months of 2022/23. - 2.22 The Community Learning Review is now complete and aims to provide a report in Spring 2023.
-The findings of the report will be brought to the next Employment and Skills Committee.
+Current activity is already forecast to exceed the funding value utilised in 2021/22, considering the enrolment from only the first 4 months of 2022/23. - 2.16 The Community Learning Review is now complete and aims to provide a report in Spring 2023.
+The findings of the report will be taken to the Employment and Skills Committee.